 In exchange for premiums paid in advance, HPHC agrees to provide or arrange for health care services to enrolled Members, subject to all the terms of this Handbook for the period the premium covers.
 By signing and returning the membership Enrollment Form, and/or by paying any applicable premiums, the Subscriber applies for membership in the Plan and agrees to all the terms of this Handbook.

 INTRODUCTION

-Welcome to the HMO for Individual Members (the Plan).
+Welcome to the PPO HSA for Individual Members (the Plan) offered by Harvard Pilgrim Health Care, Inc. (HPHC).
 Thank you for choosing us to help meet your health care needs.